pipeseroni/pipes.sh/README.rst

 Contribution
 ============

-Feel free to fork and/or create pull request.
+Feel free to fork and/or create pull request following the guideline_.
 If you're contributing, remember your changes will be released under the MIT license.

+.. _guideline: CONTRIBUTING.rst